Bigg Boss 11: Bandgi’s Ex Dennis Nagpal Is HURT & SHOCKED; Says She Wore His Tee on Day 19!

 Puneesh Is A Wrong Guy!

-Dennis feels that Puneesh is a wrong guy for Bandgi.
+Dennis feels that Puneesh is the wrong guy for Bandgi.
 He added, "He is divorced and 34, why would he leave the chance to date a 24-year-old."

 Dennis Says...